Hurwitz integrality of the power series expansion of the sigma function for a telescopic curve: Sigma functions of telescopic curves

 where $\varepsilon_{n_1,\dots,n_g}\in\mathbb{Q}[{\boldsymbol \l}]$ and $\varepsilon_{n_1,\dots,n_g}$ is homogeneous of degree $w_1n_1+\cdots+w_gn_g-|\mu(A_m)|$ with respect to ${\boldsymbol \l}$ if $\varepsilon_{n_1,\dots,n_g}\neq0$. \end{thm}

-We take the constant $C$ such that the expansion (\ref{4.27.1}) holds, see the expression for the sigma function above, which involves the constant $C$.
-Then the sigma function $\sigma(u)$ does not depend on the choice of a canonical basis $\{\mathfrak{a}_i,\mathfrak{b}_i\}_{i=1}^g$ in the one-dimensional homology group of the curve $X$ and is determined by the coefficients ${\boldsymbol \l}$ of the defining equations of the curve $X$.
+We take the constant $C$ in (\ref{2023.8.23.1357}) such that the expansion (\ref{4.27.1}) holds.
+Then the sigma function $\sigma(u)$ does not depend on the choice of a canonical basis $\{\mathfrak{a}_i,\mathfrak{b}_i\}_{i=1}^g$ in the one-dimensional homology group of the curve $V$ and is determined only by the coefficients ${\boldsymbol \l}$ of the defining equations of the curve $V$.